-asics of

-y will

-ues of

-ble to

-m (with

-dformulate major and minor

-chords, and how to perform

-them on keyboards and ukuleles.

-They will then add chords to a

-melody and a bass line, building

-up elements to create a song

-incorporating the use of the voice

-and music technology.
+Students will learn how to formulate major and minor chords, and how to perform them on keyboards and ukuleles.
+They will then add chords to a melody and a bass line, building up elements to create a song incorporating the use of the voice and music technology.